lsst-sims/sims_phosim_pythoncontrol/README.txt

 and a manifest of the shell scripts is listed in the file 'stage_path'/<observation_id>/execmanifest_raytrace_<observation_id>.txt

-A simple way to execute the raytrace scripts in parallel on <ncores>
+To raytrace a chip/exposure, simple execute the corresponding shell script.
+A simple way to execute the raytrace scripts in parallel on
-cores is:
+<ncores> cores is:
   % cat execmanifest_raytrace_<observation_id>.txt | xargs -P <ncores> -n 1 csh
 (See http://blog.labrat.info/20100429/using-xargs-to-do-parallel-processing/)

 It does not matter which directory you execute the shell scripts from.
 Their execution environment is governed by the config file.

-If you take a peek inside the shells scripts.
-You will see that they provide a thin wrapper around onechip.py.
+If you take a peek inside the shell scripts, you will see that they provide a thin wrapper around onechip.py.
 For diagnostics and testing, you may wish to run onechip.py by hand.
 See that file for more documentation or run 'onechip.py -h'.

+Note the shell script will append $1 (the first command-line argument) to the onechip.py command line.
+To append multiple arguments, enclose them in double-quotes, e.g. exec_raytrace_999999992_R22_S00_E000.csh "-e -k -l"

 Output from the raytracing stage will be stored in the following
 locations: